-"It's terribly concerning to see so many young people questioning the very existence of the Holocaust and getting their information about the Holocaust from social media," said Marilyn Sinclair, Founder of Liberation75, an Ontario-based charitable organization committed to Holocaust education and remembrance.
-"We are calling on provincial and territorial governments across Canada to mandate teaching of the Holocaust and antisemitism within curricula to ensure our youth know about the dangers of what happens when hate goes unchecked and we don't stand up for each other."
+"It's terribly concerning to see so many young people questioning basic facts about the Holocaust, including its very existence, and getting their information about the Holocaust from social media," said Marilyn Sinclair, Founder of Liberation75, an Ontario-based organization committed to Holocaust education and remembrance.
+"We are calling on provincial and territorial governments across Canada to mandate teaching about the Holocaust and antisemitism within curricula to ensure our youth know about the dangers of what happens when hate goes unchecked and we don't stand up for each other."